Liquidations: DeFi on a Knife-edge: Discussion

 As analyzed in Section~\ref{sec:analysis}, the distribution of the \coin{COMP} token has vastly changed the Compound landscape and user behavior.
 Until the introduction of the token, borrowing was costly due to the payable interest, which implies a negative cash flow for the borrower.
 Therefore, a borrower would only borrow if he could justify this negative cash flow with some application external to Compound.
-With the introduction of this token, borrowing started to yield a positive cash flow because of the monetary value of the governance token.
+With the introduction of this token, borrowing could yield a positive cash flow due to the monetary value of the governance token.
 This creates a situation where both suppliers and borrowers end up with a positive cash flow, inducing users to maximize both their supply and borrow.
 This model is, however, only sustainable when the price of the \coin{COMP} token remains sufficiently high to keep this cash flow positive for borrowers.
-This directly results in users taking increasingly higher risk in an attempt to gain larger monetary rewards, with liquidators making more risk-free profit from their operations.
+This directly results in users taking increasingly higher risk in an attempt to gain larger monetary rewards, with liquidators ultimately profiting more from their operations.